ayegari89/multivalued_fixed_points/README.md

 # How to run

+conda activate fixed_points #make sure you are in the conda environment that we created to run the program

 BASE_DIR=~ #you can change the BASE_DIR to fit your preference (make it consistent with the installation)

 cd $BASE_DIR/fixed_points/multivalued_fixed_points